 Harvey Birdman: Attorney At Law (2008, produced by Capcom) contains a number of cameos from Street Fighter characters.
 Provided the correct choice is made on a specific question, (one per case) Guile, Dhalsim, Zangief, Ryu and Chun-li all make appearances.
-Avenger (the eagle, Harvey's legal secretary) can also be seen disassembling a 'precious' Street Fighter III cartridge (a deliberate anachronism as no version of III has ever been released on a game cart, let alone on SNES!)
+Avenger (the eagle, Harvey's legal secretary) can also be seen disassembling a 'precious' Street Fighter III NTSC cartridge for the Super Nintendo (a deliberate anachronism; it certainly would be precious as no version of III has ever been released on a game cart, let alone on a SNES!)

 X-Men: Children of the Atom (1994) is the first fighting game produced by Capcom using characters under license from Marvel Comics.
 Released shortly after Super Street Fighter II: Turbo the game features Akuma as a playable, hidden character and a hidden opponent.
 To select Akuma as player one, highlight Spiral at the character selection screen, wait three seconds then press ←, ←, ←, ← to highlight Iceman.
 Wait three seconds then press →, ↑, →, →, ↓ to highlight Silver Samurai.
 Wait three seconds then press and hold HP, LK and HK simultaneously.